How to Send Mass DMs on Twitter Safely in 2026

 Your Twitter mass DM system needs automatic safeguards:

-- Time zones: Activity during normal waking hours
+- Time zones: activity during normal waking hours

-- Pause triggers: Automatic stop if any warnings detected
+- Pause triggers: automatic stop if any warnings detected

-- Engagement balance: Automated likes/replies alongside DMs
+- Engagement balance: automated likes and replies alongside DMs

 Mass DM Best Practices